Safety Advice for Electromagnetic Fields

 The Emergence of Electrosensitivity Worldwide

-Electrosensitivity is a growing problem.
+Electrosensitivity is a growing problem, which can restrict a person's access to society and access to work.
 As early as the late 1980s, Swedish telecom engineer, Per Segerback, and many of his colleagues, developed electrosensitivity near a cell tower.
 His story has been featured in Fortune magazine, Popular Science magazine, and the video documentary, Public Exposure: DNA, Democracy, and the Wireless Revolution.
 Since then, the problem has now spread worldwide.
 Below is a partial list.

 In 2011, the Parliamentary Assembly of the Council of Europe adopted a resolution on the potential dangers of electromagnetic fields on the environment.
 This resolution includes evidence for electrosensitivity and calls for measures to protect electrosensitive individuals.
 Sweden, Canada (the Canadian Human Rights Commission), and Spain have also provided some limited level of recognition for electrosensitivity as an environment-related disability.
 Efforts are being made to gain formal recognition from the World Health Organization for both EHS and MCS (Multiple Chemical Sensitivity).